Skip to content

 Touring regularly around the world both as a sideman and a leader, Armacost has worked with a phenomenal number of jazz greats, including Al Foster, Jimmy Cobb, Kenny Barron, Tom Harrell, Billy Hart, Victor Lewis, Jeff “Tain” Watts, Peter Erskine, Ray Drummond, Roy Hargrove, Don Friedman and Randy Brecker.

-Armacost has recorded 14 critically acclaimed albums as a leader, performed on more than 60 as a sideman, and has recorded over 100 original songs and arrangements.
-Armacost is a widely respected educator, teaching at the Jamey Aebersold and Stanford Summer Jazz Workshops, at Queens College in New York City and as a clinician at Universities throughout the U.S., Japan and Europe.
+Armacost has recorded 16 critically acclaimed albums as a leader, performed on more than 60 as a sideman, and has recorded over 100 original songs and arrangements.
+Armacost is a widely respected educator.
+He is a faculty member at the Aaron Copland School of Music at Queens College, and has been a guest conductor and soloist at the Juilliard School, Temple University, Indiana University Bloomington, UNC, NC State, and countless others.
+He was a regular faculty member the Jamey Aebersold Summer Jazz Workshop.

-Armacost co-leads the New York Standards Quartet, the Brooklyn Big Band, and In Trio, and is currently working on music for two new projects: a chord-less quartet featuring Gary Smulyan, John Patitucci and Al Foster, and a new quartet with Jim Ridl, Ugonna Okegwo and Rudy Royston.
-His most recent leader outing, Time Being, featuring Jeff ‘Tain’ Watts and Bob Hurst received 4 stars in Downbeat magazine, and has met with critical acclaim around the world.
+Armacost co-leads the New York Standards Quartet, the Brooklyn Big Band and In Trio, and is currently celebrating new music for two projects: a chord-less quintet featuring Tom Harrell, Gary Smulyan, John Patitucci and Al Foster, and a tenor and vibes frontline quintet with Joe Locke, Jim Ridl, Kenny Davis and Rudy Royston.

 Tim Armacost is a D’Addario Recording Artist, playing D’Addario reeds exclusively.